 I grew up in a family of scientists.
 One of my great uncles was Russian paleontologist Alexey Bystrow (wiki), after whom Bystrowiana, Bystrov Rock, Cape Bystrova, and Bystrow’s Paradox are named.
 My other great uncle was chemist Sergei Bystrov.
 My grandfather, Ivan Boiko, was a biotechnology engineer.
-My dad, Gennadi Naumov, my mother, Taisia Naumova, and my brother, Daniil Naumoff, are biologists.
+My dad, Gennadi Naumov (wiki), was a biologist.
+Genus Naumovozyma is named after him.
+My mother, Taisia Naumova and my brother, Daniil Naumoff, are also biologists.
 My mother-in-law, Zoya Semerikova, was a linguist.
 My wife, Elena Safirova, is an economist.

-My present research is focused on logical systems for reasoning about multi-agent systems, information flow, formal epistemology, social networks, and game theory.
-I have previously published papers on proof complexity, type theory, automated deduction, and modal logics.
+My present research is focused foundations of AI ethics.
+I also continue to publish papers on logical systems for reasoning about multi-agent systems, strategies, information flow, formal epistemology, social networks, and game theory.
+Previously, I published works on proof complexity, type theory, automated deduction, and modal logics.